ntustison/ANTsXMouseBrainMapping/Manuscript/introAnts.md

 cardiac motion estimation [@Tustison:2015ab]).
 Importantly, ANTsX is built on the Insight Toolkit (ITK) [@McCormick:2014aa] deriving benefit from the open-source community of scientists and programmers as well as providing an important resource for algorithmic development, evaluation, and improvement.

-In this paper we demonstrate how ANTsX provides a comprehensive toolset provides the basis to develop modular frameworks for mapping diverse mouse cell type data into common coordinate frameworks (CCFs).
-Specifically, we highlight its application for mapping data from three separate BICCN projects focused on distinct data types: morphology data using fluorescence micro-optical sectioning tomography (fMOST), spatial transcriptomics from multiplexed error-robust fluorescence in situ hybridization (MERFISH) data, and time-series developmental data using light sheet fluorescence microscopy (LSFM) and magnetic resonance imaging (MRI).
+With respect to mouse cell type data, ANTsX provides a comprehensive toolset which serves as a basis for developing modular frameworks for mapping diverse image data into common coordinate frameworks (CCFs).
+Herein, we highlight its application for mapping data from separate BICCN projects focused on distinct data types: morphology data using fluorescence micro-optical sectioning tomography (fMOST), spatial transcriptomics from multiplexed error-robust fluorescence in situ hybridization (MERFISH) data, and time-series developmental data using light sheet fluorescence microscopy (LSFM) and magnetic resonance imaging (MRI).
 We describe both shared and targeted strategies developed to address the specific challenges of these modalities.

 <!--